 Details about relevant terms can be retrieved with the term and termMetadata functions.
-This functionality provides on-line access to the same data that is available in the GO.db, and can be extended to any of the 84 available ontologies.
+This functionality provides on-line access to the same data that is available in the GO.db, and can be extended to any of the 87 available ontologies.

 '''

 term("GO:0005802", "GO")

 [1] "trans-Golgi network"

-mtd <- termMetadata("GO:0005802", "GO")
+mtd <- termMetadata("GD:0005802", "GO")

 names(mtd)

 [1] "related_synonym_3" "related_synonym_2" "related_synonym_1"

+[4] "definition"

 "related_synonym_4" "exact_synonym_1"

-[4] "definition"
+"exact_synonym_2"

 [7] "comment"

-"exact_synonym_2"

 mtd["comment"]

-comment

-"The TGN is not considered part of the Golgi apparatus but is a separate organelle."
+"The TGN is not considered part of the Golgi apparatus but is a separate organell

 mtd["definition"]

-"The network of interconnected tubular and cisternal structures located at the side of the Golgi a
+"The network of interconnected tubular and cisternal structures located at the si

 ## same as from GO.db

 GOTERM[["GO:0005802"]]

 GOID: GO:0005802

 Term: trans-Golgi network

 Ontology: CC

 Definition: The network of interconnected tubular and

 cisternal structures located at the side of the Golgi

 apparatus distal to the endoplasmic reticulum, from

 which secretory vesicles emerge.
 The trans-Golgi

 network is important in the later stages of protein

 secretion where it is thought to play a key role in

 the sorting and targeting of secreted proteins to the

 correct destination.

 Synonym: Golgi trans face

 Synonym: Golgi trans-face

 Synonym: late Golgi

 Synonym: maturing face

 Synonym: TGN

 Synonym: trans Golgi network

 '''